Trystan17/infrastructure-naming-framework/README.md

 ## Overview

-This repository presents a curated **infrastructure naming framework** designed for enterprise-grade systems, distributed networks, blockchain protocols, and cloud-native architectures.
+This repository presents a curated **infrastructure naming framework**  in Quilibrium Names Service (QNS) designed for enterprise-grade systems, distributed networks, blockchain protocols, and cloud-native architectures.

 The framework focuses on **clarity, scalability, and long-term architectural consistency**.